Keith-Khadar/Gh05t/README.md

 - **Software**
   - Once the ESP32-C6 captures the incoming EEG data from the ESP32-S3, the UART data is captured through a python script and written to a file.
 The captured EEG data in this file can be viewed using OpenBCI GUI.
 The EEG data in this file will be feed to the machine learning model to draw inferences after analysis of the data.
   - A python script is employed to label and timestamp the 8-channel EEG blinking data.
 This script facilitates the real-time processing and organization of the data, ensuring that each blink event is accurately marked with its corresponding timestamp for subsequent analysis.
+  - An end-to-end high-performance EEG pipeline leverages an ESP32 EEG board and ESP32-C6 to wirelessly transmit 8-channel, ultra-low-noise data at 250 samples/sec via ESP-NOW, enabling real-time processing in Python and visualization through OpenBCI GUI or a custom interface.
   <p align="center">
   <img src="https://github.com/user-attachments/assets/1e4aa29c-b1bf-421d-8bab-5dd617b7926b" alt="data collection stages" width="500" />
   <img src="https://github.com/user-attachments/assets/d988fad5-ef7a-4597-9178-4c8908839831" alt="fft plot" width="500" />